GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 References:

 Abraham, W. C., & Bear, M. F. (1996).
-Metaplasticity in the cortex.
+Metaplasticity: The plasticity of synaptic plasticity.
 Trends in Neurosciences, 19(4), 126–130.

-Draganski, B., et al. (2004).
-Neuroplasticity: Changes in grey matter… Nature, 427, 311–312.
+Draganski, B., Gaser, C., Busch, V., Schuierer, G., Bogdahn, U., & May, A. (2004).
+Neuroplasticity: Changes in grey matter induced by training.
+Nature, 427, 311–312. https://doi.org/10.1038/427311a

 Holland, J. H. (1998).
-Emergence.
+Emergence: From chaos to order.
 Oxford University Press.

 Herman, J. L. (1992).
-Trauma and recovery.
+Trauma and recovery: The aftermath of violence—from domestic abuse to political terror.
 Basic Books.

 Kandel, E. R. (2001).
-The molecular biology of memory storage.
-Science, 294(5544), 1030–1038.
+The molecular biology of memory storage: A dialogue between genes and synapses.
+Science, 294(5544), 1030–1038. https://doi.org/10.1126/science.1067020

 Kelso, J. A. S. (1995).
-Dynamic patterns.
+Dynamic patterns: The self-organization of brain and behavior.
 MIT Press.

 Turrigiano, G. (2012).
-Homeostatic synaptic plasticity.
-Cold Spring Harbor Perspectives in Biology, 4(1), a005736.
+Homeostatic synaptic plasticity: Local and global mechanisms for stabilizing neuronal function.
+Cold Spring Harbor Perspectives in Biology, 4(1), a005736. https://doi.org/10.1101/cshperspect.a005736

-van der Kolk, B. (2014).
-The body keeps the score.
+van der Kolk, B. A. (2014).
+The body keeps the score: Brain, mind, and body in the healing of trauma.
 Viking.

 Induction Contradiction Paradoxes: